UPDATED: 9:00 a.m. ET, Nov. 29, 2021

 From Black Friday to Small Business Saturday, and even before, the holiday shopping season and all the deals they offer have already gotten underway for nearly a week now.
 And with Cyber Monday upon us, the conventional wisdom is for consumers to look log on to major online shopping websites and avoid crowded stores.

-But on an even more granular level, there is yet another unsung set of small business owners who would be grateful for your online patronage on Cyber Monday: Black-owned businesses.
+On an even more granular level, there is yet another unsung set of small business owners who would greatly benefit from your online patronage on Cyber Monday: Black-owned businesses.

 “Nationwide there are more than 2.6 million black-owned businesses,” Black business owner Antwon Davis told NBC News.
 “But eight out of 10 fail within the first year and a half because of a lack of exposure, a lack of capital, and a lack of business acumen.”